American Airlines elite status extension, reduced qualifications and new perks (temporarily)

 At lower levels, you have to mess with 500-mile upgrades, and at hubs or on busy routes, your upgrade chances are buried by top-tier elites.
 Plus, there’s no way around the EQD requirements, so you have to spend as well as fly certain amounts on American Airlines.

-That said, if American Airlines is your best and/or cheapest option for travel, definitely see what level you can earn, because something is better than nothing.
-And earning bonus redeemable miles is always a nice treat when you fly.
+That said, if American Airlines is your best and/or cheapest option for travel, definitely see what level you can earn, because something is better than nothing and earning bonus redeemable miles is always a nice treat when you fly.
+Plus, you can apply for cobranded AA travel credit cards from both Barclays and Citibank, so you’ve got options for earning miles.

 If you have American Airlines status, what you do think of it?
 And what’s your favorite benefit?